 The flip side of the high profits recorded in tax havens is that profits recorded in non-haven countries are too low.
 In both cases, core macroeconomic statistics are distorted.
-In the countries where shifted profits are booked, GDP, corporate profits, the capital share of corporate value-added, and trade balances are inflated.
-In non-haven countries, these indicators are under-estimated.
-In this section, we present macroeconomic statistics corrected for the effect of profit shifting for all OECD countries, all tax havens, and the main emerging economies.
-Our estimates are available online in Appendix Tables C.5 and C.5b.
+In the countries where shifted profits are booked, GDP, corporate profits, the capital share of corporate valueadded, and trade balances are inflated.
+In non-haven countries, these indicators are underestimated.
+In this section, we present macroeconomic statistics corrected for the effect of profit shifting for all OECD countries, the main tax havens, and the main emerging economies.